mvantieghem/hugo_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate at Columbia University.
-My graduate research focused on understanding how early adversity influences neurobiology and stress physiology during childhood.
-In March 2020, I will begin a Postdoctoral position at NYU Langone Medical Center in the department of Child and Adolescent Psychiatry.
-I will be working in the SCAN Lab to investigate how the early environment influences prenatal and postnatal brain development.
+I research early environments, brain development, and mental health.
+I recently completed my PhD at Columbia University, where I studied neurobiological development and motivated behavior in children and adolescents with history of early adversity.
+I am currently a Postdoctoral Researcher at the NYU Department of Child & Adolescent Psychiatry, where I examine how the early environment influences prenatal and postnatal brain development and later mental health outcomes.

+I also teach R programming in both workshops and courses, and I am a member of [R ladies in NYC](https://www.rladiesnyc.org/).

+Outside the lab, I'm an avid cyclist and also [blog](https://www.nyccwomensracing.com/blog) about concussion awareness and prevention.